d11wtq/rdo/README.md

 ### Performing read queries

 There is no difference in the interface for reads or writes.
 Just call the #execute method in both cases.
-This always returns a RDO::Result.
-RDO::Result includes the Enumerable module.
+This always returns an RDO::Result, which includes the Enumerable module.
 Some operations, such as #count may be optimized by the driver.

 ``` ruby